Registering for Classes

 Did you complete all the admission STEPS?

-Important steps before registering include student orientation, PAL orientation, PASSPORT orientation, PERT testing, setting up your Polk email, getting your student ID, and more.
+Important steps before registering include student orientation, CANVAS orientation, PASSPORT orientation, PERT testing, setting up your Polk email, getting your student ID, and more.
 Go back to Admission Steps if you haven’t done these things

 Yes, I completed all the steps to admission.
 How do I register?